 Examples of unacceptable tobacco products, branded tobacco accessories, or vapour products storage and dispensing systems include:

 Small tags are permitted on the outside of storage units to help a clerk find the particular products contained in each unit.
-In the case of tobacco products and branded tobacco product accessories, or vapour products.
-The tags must:
+However, in the case of tobacco products, branded tobacco accessories, or vapour products the tags must:

 The SFOA, 2017 prohibits stores from promoting the sale of tobacco products, tobacco accessories and vapour products by means of any commercial act or practice or use of any commercial communication, through any media or other means that is intended to or is likely to: